Is Stock Options Trading Right for You?

 There are dozens of trading strategies one can use to trade options, from the very aggressive for high profits and high risk to the very conservative for almost no risk with lower returns.

-A very easy read for the beginning option student.
-The book is short enough to enable the newbie to get started in no time at all.
+You can start your options trading education by reading books on options.
+One of the best books for beginners, which remains in my library to this day, is "".
+This book is short enough to enable the newbie to get started in no time at all.
 One important feature is the section on how to avoid mistakes in the options business.
+OptionsTrading: Strategy Guide for Beginners

 In the world of options trading, there are more than a dozen different trading strategies available to the investor/speculator, from the very aggressive to the very conservative.
 Returns of less than 3 percent per month, or about 30 percent annually, are considered conservative for an option player.
 The very aggressive trading systems can produce more than 10 percent monthly returns or about 100 percent per year.
 But as the saying goes, the higher the return the greater the risk!